Scott Podsednik: Colorado Rockies

 On February 5, 2008, he signed a minor league contract with an invitation to spring training with the Colorado Rockies.
 He appeared in 93 games for the Rockies and hit .253.
-A free agent at the end of the season, he re-signed with the Rockies on January 14, 2009.
-But he was released before the 2009 season started.
+A free agent at the end of the season, he re-signed with the Rockies on January 14, 2009, but was released before the 2009 season started.

 Return to Chicago White Sox

-On April 14, 2009, Podsednik agreed to return to the White Sox on a minor-league deal, assigning him to the AAA Charlotte Knights.
-On April 30, the White Sox called Podsednik from Charlotte to play on White Sox 25-man roster.
-Podsednik was given plenty of playing time upon his recall, with injuries to Sox center fielders DeWayne Wise and Brian Anderson, as well as left fielder Carlos Quentin.
-He hit .304 in his return to the South Side.
+On April 14, 2009, Podsednik agreed to return to the White Sox on a minor-league deal, and was assigned to the AAA Charlotte Knights.
+On April 30, Podsednik was promoted to the major league team.
+He was given plenty of playing time upon his recall, with injuries to Sox center fielders DeWayne Wise and Brian Anderson, as well as to left fielder Carlos Quentin.
+Podsednik hit .304 in his return to the South Side.

 Kansas City Royals

 On January 8, 2010, Podsednik signed a contract with the Kansas City Royals.
-He hit .309 in 94 games with the Royals, including stealing 30 bases.
+He hit .309 in 94 games with the Royals, and stole 30 bases.